ShareFacebook Twitter AddThis

-Learn how to prepare a crispy Chinese delight: a classic peking duck recipe, served on thin pancakes made from scratch
+How to prepare a peking duck pancakes: it's a crispy Chinese delight, an easy peking duck recipe served on thin pancakes made from scratch.

 For the duck